Security Architecture

 Layer 3

 SafeScribe uses Google Sign-In and Apple Sign-In for authentication.
-However, your personal details are never stored:
+Your personal details are never stored:

 | What the auth provider gives us | What we store |